 The Ph.D. program trains epidemiologists as independent investigators and leaders in health or health-related agencies where research is an important function.

-The Master of Science in Healthcare Quality MSc(HQ) is the first of its kind, specializing in linking theory and practice in quality, risk, and safety in healthcare.
+The Health Quality Programs are the first of their kind, specializing in linking theory and practice in quality, risk, and safety in health.
 We offer interdisciplinary courses, led by leaders in their fields, valuable international experience and convenient distance learning.
-Unparalleled in its scope, the new Master of Science in Healthcare Quality is the only program in Canada to address the growing need for interactions across disciplines, professions and communities.
-Join us on the forefront of improving healthcare quality, risk, and safety in Canada and worldwide.
-We promote, innovate and disseminate the theoretical and practical core concepts about quality, risk, and safety in healthcare.
-In the Master of Science in Healthcare Quality program MSc(HQ), you will engage in study and application that will enhance your understanding of quality improvement, and risk reduction, as well as, give you the ability to promote safety within the healthcare system.
-You will learn how to systematically examine, evaluate and measure current tools and approaches for system improvements.
+Unparalleled in its scope, the Master of Science in Healthcare Quality (MScHQ) and Doctor of Philosophy in Health Quality (PhDHQ) address the growing need for interactions across disciplines, professions and communities.
+Join us on the forefront of improving health quality, risk, and safety in Canada and worldwide.

 The programs in Medical Sciences have been developed to provide graduates of medical schools, both in Canada and internationally, with an opportunity to enhance their clinical and research skills before applying to a postgraduate residency program.
 Students will build on the foundations of their medical degree in a variety of ways.
 They will further develop their clinical skills in the context of the Canadian healthcare system and explore current issues in medical sciences.
 They’ll interpret foundational research and its relationship to clinical practice, conduct research responsibly using appropriate guidelines and procedures, and apply ethical behaviours consistent with academic integrity and professional standards.